spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 is not requested.
 BKGD_ERROR is calculated as the square root of the sum of the BKGD_VAR arrays.

-The DQ array is set to DO_NOT_USE for pixels with NaN flux values.
+The DQ array is set to DO_NOT_USE for pixels with NaN flux values and zero otherwise.

 .. _extract-1d-for-slits: